isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 The effects of a Launch Asset depend on its type and what it’s in contact with.

-**Once a launch asset has taken effect the token is removed immediately.**
+**Once a launch asset has taken effect the token is removed immediately**.

 ### Fighters

 _Fighters are lightweight, agile craft intended as dedicated interceptors of opposing Strike Craft and Close Action weapons.
-Fighters serve an interceptor role for ships by flying in close support and improving a friendly unit’s Point Defence._
+Fighters serve an interceptor role for ships by flying in close support and improving a friendly unit’s Point Defence_.

 Fighters lack the firepower necessary to make a dent on larger enemies so in Dropfleet they are limited to a purely defensive role.

 Fighter tokens can take effect at various times throughout the game.

-**Fighters may take effect from when they are placed onwards, even if launched using twice their thrust range.**
+**Fighters may take effect from when they are placed onwards, even if launched using twice their thrust range**.

 Fighters can be launched against friendly or enemy ships, and their rules change depending on their target: